Solido/nocterm/README.md

   });
 }
 ```

-## Known issues

-This is a very early release and things are still very unstable.

-- Hot reload may cause layout glitches (a restart fixes it)

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit pull requests, report issues, or suggest new features.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.